LinHong-HIT/DSS-USOD/README.md

 ## Acknowledgement
 We thank the developer of the 40 representative methods for providing their open-source code, which greatly facilitated our benchmark evaluations.
+The authors would like to express their sincere gratitude to Prof. Deng-Ping Fan for his valuable suggestions and insightful discussions.

 ---